espressif/arduino-esp32/libraries/RainMaker/README.md

 ```
 * **Parameters**
 1. `name` : Service name used in provisioning API.
-2. `pop` : Proof of posession used in provisioning API.
+2. `pop` : Proof of possession used in provisioning API.
 3. `transport` :
     1. `softap` : In case of provisioning using SOFTAP.
     2. `ble` : In case of provisioning using BLE.